 The primary external factor impacting the Center's strategy is the continuing occurrence of catastrophic disasters in Texas, including most recently Hurricane Harvey, that reaffirm the need for educated emergency management professionals to enhance the State's resilience in the face of future disasters.
 Another external factor impacting the strategy is the growing demand for applied studies of hazards and disasters aimed at enhancing community resilience funded by multiple federal agencies, including the National Science Foundation.
-Internally, the strategy is impacted by the continuing need to educate future emergency managers on the core principles of comprehensive and all-hazards emergency management and to provide them opportunities for meaningful engagement with current emergency management practitioners to further strengthen the emergency management profession and develop its workforce.
+Internally, the strategy is impacted by the continuing need to educate future emergency management practitioners to further strengthen the emergency management profession and develop its workforce.